i4Ds/Karabo-Pipeline/doc/src/development.md

 We use the ` pytest` python package ([pytest docs](https://docs.pytest.org/)), with a few imports from the `unittest` package ([unittest docs](https://docs.python.org/3/library/unittest.html)).
 To add a new test simply go to the `karabo/test` folder.

 Add tests for when you write some sort of new code that you feel like might break.
-Be aware that tests utilize the functionality of the testing-framework and therefore might not behave exaclty the same as you whould execute the code just as a function.
+Be aware that tests utilize the functionality of the testing-framework and therefore might not behave exactly the same as you would execute the code just as a function.
 The most important file to consider is `conftest.py`, which could impact the other tests.

 ## Create a Release
 When everything is merged which should be merged, a new Release can be deployed as following: